-As at August 1, 2023, the recoverable amount of our Caribbean Banking CGU, based on FVLCD, was 109% of its carrying amount (August 1, 2022 - 109%).
 We calculated FVLCD using a discounted cash flow method that projects future cash flows over a 5-year period.
 Cash flows are based on management forecasts, adjusted to approximate the considerations of a prospective third-party buyer.
 Cash flows beyond the initial 5-year period are assumed to increase at a constant rate using a nominal long-term growth rate.
 Future cash flows, terminal growth rates, and discount rates are based on the same factors noted above.
-The forecast future cash flows were discounted using a pre-tax rate of 12.9% (August 1, 2022 - 12.6%), reflecting a higher interest rate environment.
 This fair value measurement is categorized as level 3 in the fair value hierarchy as certain significant inputs are not observable.
-We use significant judgment to determine inputs to the discounted cash flow model, which is most sensitive to changes in future cash flows, discount rates and terminal growth rates.